{{ result.summary.title }}

 Worked Examples:

-A pack with a feature name, one action step, no test data, and an expected result of Works correctly can still render, but Quality Review will ask for better setup/data, step granularity, expected oracle wording, and negative coverage.
-Add concrete fixture values, split the action into two or more observable steps, replace the vague expected result with state or response evidence, and add at least two negative cues before using the pack.
+A pack with one action step, no test data, no reference ID, and an expected result of Works correctly can render, but Quality Review asks for better setup/data, step granularity, traceability, and oracle wording.
+Add fixture values, split the action into two or more steps, and replace the expected result with a visible state or recorded event.

 FAQ:

-Why did the pack create more cases than I entered?
+Why did the pack create more cases than I typed?

-The primary objective creates one main row, each unique line in Negative and boundary cases creates another row, and Add quality coverage cases adds accessibility and observability rows when enabled.
+The primary objective creates one main row.
+Each unique Negative and boundary cases line creates another row, and Add quality coverage cases adds accessibility and observability rows.

-The pack can exist while review rows still need attention.
-Common causes are missing preconditions or test data, fewer than two action steps, vague expected wording, no negative coverage, or no reference ID.
+Common causes are missing preconditions or test data, one-step action lists, vague expected wording, no negative coverage, or no reference ID.

-Can the Gherkin output be used as automated tests?
+Can the Gherkin output run as automated tests?

-Why did a negative case become Security or Resilience?
+Why did a boundary line become Security or Resilience?

-The classification uses words in the negative or boundary cue.
-Permission, role, access, token, or session terms become Security; timeout, retry, duplicate, 409, 429, 500, network, or latency terms become Resilience.
+The row type uses keywords in the cue.
+Permission, role, access, auth, token, or session terms become Security; timeout, retry, network, latency, duplicate, or common failure-code terms become Resilience.

-The cases are built in the page from the entered fields, and the visible actions copy or download the generated artifacts.
-There is no form submission path for feature text, data rows, action steps, or expected results.
+The case pack, matrix, review rows, and JSON are built in the browser from the entered fields.
+The visible actions copy or download the generated artifacts.

 Glossary: